xabbu42/Master/arbeit.md

 deconstructed.
 Moreover, in the case of appending a $(⊃ □)$ rule, all occurrences in the new premise are also in the old premise and therefore no new prehistoric relations get introduced.
 \End{proof}

-\Begin{proof}
-The algorithm implicitly described in the main proof is as follows:

-1. Remove all corresponding subformulas of one of the $A$ in the final sequent from the proof.

-2. Remove any rule used for the build up of the same final occurrence of $A$ from the proof (from the first step the active formulas and the principal formula of all this rules are already removed).

-As the new proof is in a way a strict subset of the old proof, no new prehistoric relations can be introduced.
-\End{proof}

 \Begin{lemma} \label{drop}